Aviva Showcases How People and Tech Align in the Contact Center

 “Repetitive tasks go to the bots, freeing people to interact with and engage customers, building strong relationships.”

-These results begin with the central customer record platform, but are also created by smaller processes and applications that handle more specific functionality.
+These results begin with the central customer record platform, but are also created by smaller business processes and applications that handle more specific functionality.
 Within the United Kingdom alone, Aviva has rolled out 32 applications through the Appian platform.

-Aviva didn’t just use Appian to provide data and process visibility, it has also leveraged the platform to employ automation.
+Aviva didn’t just use the Appian platform to provide data and process visibility, it has also leveraged the platform to employ automation.
 The company uses Appian alongside robotic process automation as a two-pronged foundation for its process automation strategy.
 Because Appian allows for tight integration between diverse systems, the organization has been able to set clear parameters for when RPA kicks in and when a task goes to a human.
 The decision is simple: Repetitive tasks go to the bots, freeing people to interact with and engage customers, building strong relationships.

 Using Employee Experiences to Engage Customers